Interested in becoming an Occupational Therapist?

 Working with older adults to maintain independence and prevent falls

-Conditions treated by Occupational Therapists
+Conditions treated by Occupational Therapists:

 OTs address a wide range of conditions, including: